krammandrea/learning-git/questions.md

 A: It depends on how you want to read your repositories history.
 Reading the commits? -> rebase
 Reading the pull requests -> merge
+Have you heard of tig, the ASCII git repository browser http://jonas.nitro.dk/tig/ ?